- Are middle school theatre teachers eligible for the program?

 YES.
 More than one-third of our participants are from middle schools with active theatre programs.
-Our enrichment program may assist in the preparation of moving toward teaching at the high school level and will definitely enhance skills used in school theatre programs at all levels.
-More importantly the Institute can provide education opportunities for those seeking advanced training or further professional development, without pursuing a degree.
+Our program may assist in the preparation of moving toward teaching at the high school level and will definitely enhance skills used in school theatre programs at all levels.
+More importantly the Institute can provide education opportunities for those seeking advanced training or further professional development, with or without pursuing a degree.

 - Are junior college theatre teachers eligible for the program?

 Definitely YES.
 Several community college teachers seeking an advanced degree in theatre and professional development have attended our program with great success.
 Where you teach is not as important as a love for theatre and a desire to build your program with the addition skills you will acquire at the Institute.

 - May I still participate in your program if I am not currently teaching theatre?

 YES!
 Although many of the courses are designed for theatre teachers, and much of the material is geared towards teaching, we do have other professional attend to improve their skills as enrichment students.
 Special permits may be required but we welcome participation from serious mature Thespians.

 - Can a teacher with only one year of experience in the classroom participate in the Institute and pursue the MA degree?

 YES!
 Participation in courses is open to teachers at any level.
 Most teachers find our program most beneficial once they have a few years of teaching at the middle, high schools or even junior college levels.